 The capacity of the ditch changes through the varying terrains.
-The capacity restricting areas, which typically have topographic or geological limits, are capable of carrying at least 4 cfs.
-There are sections that can carry much more than 4 cfs, but increasing the restricted areas would be challenging without piping significant lengths of the Ditch.
+The capacity restricting areas, which typically have topographic or geological limits, are for the analysis below assumed to be capable of carrying at least 5 cfs.
+There are sections that can carry much more than 5 cfs, but increasing the restricted areas would be challenging without piping significant lengths of the Ditch.